 Arizona — After legalization suffered a narrow loss at the ballot box in 2016, a renewed attempt to end marijuana prohibition in Arizona is underway.
 The 2020 initiative most likely to succeed, spearheaded by Smart and Safe Arizona, must garner 237,645 voter signatures by July 2 to qualify for the November ballot.
+In March, the campaign announced it had collected over 320,000 signatures.

 Florida — Unfortunately, a hardfought attempt to put legalization on the ballot came up short this year.
 Make it Legal Florida announced in January that it was discontinuing efforts to gather the 766,200 signatures needed to qualify.
 The task was made significantly more challenging by a 2019 election law approved by state lawmakers.

 Montana — In January, the newly formed New Approach Montana campaign filed two ballot initiatives for state review.
 One, a constitutional amendment requiring roughly 50,000 signatures to qualify, would allow lawmakers to establish a legal age for marijuana consumption.
 The other, a statutory measure that requires about half as many signatures, would establish a system to regulate and tax marijuana for adults’ use.
+Due to signature gathering challenges caused by COVID-19, the group submitted a lawsuit against the state requesting that electronic signatures be permitted for the ballot qualification process.
+A Missoula District Court judge denied that request, and on May 7, the campaign announced it would launch its signature drive on May 9 instituting a set of public health protocols to limit contact between circulators and petition signers.

 Nebraska — After years of inaction by lawmakers, policymakers and patient advocates formed Nebraskans for Medical Marijuana.
 The campaign is currently collecting signatures to put a constitutional medical marijuana measure on the November ballot.
+Because of COVID-19, it is uncertain whether the campaign will succeed in gathering the roughly 130,000 voter signatures needed by early July to qualify.

 New Jersey — Unlike most other marijuana policy ballot initiatives, which qualify through signature drives, New Jersey will vote on legalization later this year thanks to a legislative referral.
 After failing to find enough common ground to pass a bill in 2019, lawmakers opted to put a proposal before the voters.